Construction Digitization: How to Successfully Streamline Projects with Digital [Case Study]

 - The rise of large infrastructure initiatives

-The infrastructure and construction industry encompasses a number of segments, ranging from home construction to companies who deliver massive government-funded projects.
+The infrastructure and construction industry encompasses a number of segments, ranging from home construction to companies that deliver massive government-funded projects.
 As stated by Global Construction Perspectives in their latest report on global construction volumes, in 2022 infrastructure work will be the preeminent revenue stream for contractors, overriding housing.

 Large projects especially require transparency, cost- and time-efficiency, better resource allocation, better risk management, and increased productivity at different levels, which all come with the right construction digitization strategy.